ewendel/elm-workshop/README.md

 1. Create a `type alias` for `List Card` called `Deck`
 1. Update `Model` to have `deck`

-In the game we will be matching pairs of cards with eachother, and will need some way of distinguish between to cards with the same image.
+In the game we will be matching pairs of cards with each other, and will need some way of distinguish between two cards with the same image.

 1. Create a type `Group` that is either `A` or `B`
 1. Add that as a field in our `Card` type